 Listen to Talos security experts as they bring their hot takes on current security topics and Talos research to the table.
-Along the way Mitch, Liz, Matt and a rotating chair of special guests will talk about anything (and we mean anything) that's on their minds, from the latest YouTube trends to Olympic curling etiquette.
+Along the way Lurene, Matt, and Mitch and a rotating chair of special guests will talk about anything (and we mean anything) that's on their minds, from the latest YouTube trends to Olympic curling etiquette.
 New episodes every other Thursday.

 Recorded 6/12/18 - Special episode for two reasons!
 To start, we are recording one-take live from CiscoTV Studio B at Cisco Live in Orlando, FL. - which leads to the second reason, there is video of this episode in the show notes blog post!
 Join us as we cover the VPNFilter update Talos released June 6th and we recap the inaugural Cisco Talos Threat Research Summit.
 Check out the full show notes

 Ed.
 Note - This is what no content editing looks like

 Recorded 5/25/18 - As you can expect, this EP focuses on VPNFilter.
 We discuss how we got involved, why Talos made the decision to disclose when we did, and we cover many details of the malware itself.
 There is a lot of background to this ongoing discussion.
 Take a peek behind the curtain of the defense against this attack as we cover many different aspects of the malware, the attack, and the mitigation.
 Show notes on the Talos Blog

 Recorded 5/11/18 - First and foremost, we recorded this EP one day before our “birthday”.
 We want to thank everyone, especially you (the listeners), who have let us do this for the last year racking up over half a million downloads!